Japanese concession of Tianjin

-Japanese concession in Tianjin (Japanese: 天津日本租界,Chinese:天津日租界) was one of the Foreign concessions in Tianjin established by the Japanese government during the late Qing dynasty.
-It was also the largest and only relatively prosperous Japanese concession in modern China, where the prosperity of its architecture “had already surpassed that of some medium-sized cities in Japan proper.”
+The Japanese concession in Tianjin (天津日本租界) was one of the foreign concessions in Tianjin established by the Japanese government during the late Qing dynasty.
+It was also the largest and only relatively prosperous Japanese concession in modern China, where the prosperity of its architecture "had already surpassed that of some medium-sized cities in Japan proper."

 The concession was located east of the old city and south of the Hai River.
 It originally covered an area of 0.34 km^{2}, but after multiple expansions, by 1938 it reached approximately 1.5 km^{2}.
 The Japanese concession in Tianjin was established on the basis of unequal treaties such as the Tianjin Japanese Concession Treaty and the Supplementary Treaty of the Tianjin Japanese Concession.
 It was one of the most important Japanese concessions in China and served as a key manifestation of Japan's political, economic, and military influence in North China at the time.

 The concession enjoyed judicial and police powers independent of the Chinese government and had a complete administrative system.
 Under the leadership of the Japanese Consulate-General in Tianjin, its governance structure was composed of the Japanese police station, the Japanese garrison, and expatriate self-governing organizations such as the Tianjin Japanese Residents' Association and the Tianjin Public Welfare Society.
 Economically, the concession was heavily dependent on Japanese investment and trade.
 Factories, trading houses, and industrial enterprises expanded rapidly, and the financial sector was also relatively developed, providing funding to Japanese businesses.
 Through capital export, Japanese firms directly intervened in the merger and acquisition of Chinese national industries.
 At the same time, the concession became a hub for smuggling and transshipment of contraband, with large quantities of Japanese goods flooding the North China market, severely undermining Chinese national industry and customs revenues.